KhaledBishr/Bank-Management-System/README.md

 - Data validation is enforced throughout the program
 - Error messages help guide user input
 - History is maintained for each transaction
-- Cheating policy strictly enforced – all code is original

 ---